jasperwreed/NetScene/README.md

 ARP table.
 It can be triggered from the React UI using the **Scan Network** button.

+## Pi-hole Statistics

+Another command `get_pihole_stats` fetches statistics from a Pi-hole instance using its FTL API.
+The React UI provides a **Get Pi-hole Stats** button that shows information such as domains blocked and queries today.

 ## Development

 To install dependencies and run the application: